9991S/HappyPlants/SoftwareRequirementsSpecification.md

 ### 3.10 Licensing Requirements

 ### 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
+The logo we will create is going to be licensed to the Happy Plants Team and is only allowed to use for the application.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Happy Plant Team or check our [Happy Plants Blog](https://happyplants763337705.wordpress.com/).
 The Team Members are:
+- Erika
-- Celina Adam
+- Julien
-- Inga Batton
+- Heiko
-- Nils Krehl
+- Nikolas
-- Denis Reibel
+- Emili

 <!-- Picture-Link definitions: -->
 [OUCD]: https://github.com/IB-KA/CommonPlayground/blob/master/UseCaseDiagramCP.png "Overall Use Case Diagram"